opencog/learn/README-Natural.md

 The correct determination of grammatical classes requires that the stitching of this fabric be accounted for.
 The paper on 'sheaf theory' tries to explain this in greater detail.
-The code here tries to actually implement these ideas.
+The code here implements these ideas.

 Exploring Word-Word Distances
 -----------------------------